-Karen Kondazian’s career as an actor, writer and producer is as diverse as it is long.
-She was born in Boston, Massachusetts.
-At the age of eight Karen was chosen to be one of the infamous children on Art Linkletter’s Kids Say the Darndest Things.
+Karen Kondazian’s career as an actor, author, journalist and producer, started early in life… At the age of eight, Karen was chosen to be one of the infamous children on Art Linkletter’s famous Kids Say the Darndest Things.
 The opportunity to miss school during tapings was all it took for Karen to abandon her life’s goal of becoming a CIA spy and focus on acting.

-Karen is a lifetime member of the Actors Studio and a member of the Academy of Television Arts and Sciences.
-She is also a member of Women in Film.
-She occasionally teaches at the Lee Strasberg School of Theater and Film in Hollywood.
+She is a lifetime member of the Actors Studio and a member of the Academy of Television Arts and Sciences.